Skip to content

 Processing Each File

-We process each file separately to avoid exploding the token context and keep the AI focused.
+We process each file separately to avoid overwhelming the token context and to keep the AI focused.
 We can use inline prompts to make inner queries.

 for (const file of files) {